se-sic/VaRA-Tool-Suite/README.md

 ### Install dependencies
 To use the VaRA Tool Suite, make sure you have the necessary packages installed.
-For ubuntu, you can use the following command to install them (you system has to have at least `python3.6`):
+For ubuntu, you can use the following command to install them (your system has to have at least `python3.6`):

 ```bash